-President and CEO of Swedish Space Corporation.
+President of Swedish Space Corporation.

-Shareholdings in BTS Group AB: 15,000 Class B
+Shareholdings in BTS Group AB: 15,000 Class B shares.

-Stefan Gardefjord has been CEO of Logica Sverige AB and member of the executive management of Logica.
-He has since 1987 held several senior positions in the WM-data group, including CEO of different subsidiaries, business area head, and group director of marketing, sales, and information.
+Stefan Gardefjord has been president of Logica Sverige AB and member of the executive management of Logica.
+He has since 1987 held several senior positions in the WM-data group, including president of different subsidiaries, business area head, and group director of marketing, sales, and information.
+Former positions include head of consulting at Consab Consult AB, and prior to that he worked with accounting and IT at Dow Chemical AB.
 Stefan Gardefjord graduated upper secondary school in business.